ramkumar-03/EDUConsultancy_Infosys/README.md

-# EDUConsultancy_Infosys
-# Education Consultancy Full-Stack Project - Spring Boot & Angular
+## Education Consultancy Full-Stack Project
-This repository contains the backend and front-end code for the Education Consultancy project, built using Spring Boot (backend) and Angular (frontend).
-The backend provides RESTful APIs for managing educational consultancy services, and the front-end interacts with these APIs to deliver a seamless user experience.
+This project is a full-stack web application built using Spring Boot for the backend and Angular for the frontend.
+It is designed to manage educational consultancy services, allowing operations such as student management, course enrollment, and consultation booking.

+## Project Overview
+The project aims to provide a platform for students and consultants to interact and manage various educational services.
+The backend is developed using Spring Boot with a MySQL database for persistence, and the frontend is powered by Angular, which interacts with the backend via REST APIs.

-# Key Features:
+## Key Features:
-Spring Boot for Java-based RESTful service development.
+RESTful API using Spring Boot and Spring Data JPA MySQL database for data storage
-Angular for building a dynamic and responsive user interface.
+Angular frontend for a dynamic user interface
-MySQL Database for data storage and management.
-Maven for project build and dependency management.
-Spring Data JPA for easy interaction with the database.
-REST API Endpoints for CRUD operations on student and course data.
-Postman for testing RESTful APIs.
+Postman for testing API endpoints
-Exception Handling for managing errors effectively.
+Built and managed with Maven
+## Technologies Used

-# Technologies Used:
+# Backend:
+Java (Spring Boot)
-Backend: Spring Boot, Java, MySQL, Spring Data JPA, Maven
+Spring Data JPA
+MySQL (Database)
+Maven (Build tool)
+# Frontend:
-Frontend: Angular
+Angular
-API Testing: Postman
+# API Testing:
-Database: MySQL
+Postman